 3. Ginger and Red Date Tea – A warming drink that supports digestion and boosts energy.

-These foods are perfect for fall because they balance the season’s cooler, drier energy while preparing your body for the winter months ahead.
-You can mix and match these ingredients in soups, stews, and other comforting dishes to create meals that are as delicious as they are nourishing!
+These foods are a great fit for fall because they help balance out that cooler, drier energy while getting your body ready for the winter.
+It’s easy to mix and match these in soups, stews, or other comforting meals, they’re a simple way to make your cooking feel a bit more grounding and nourishing as the season shifts.

 What to Avoid in Fall